navidrome/website/content/en/docs/usage/integration/authentication.md

       # manage their password in Navidrome anymore.
       ND_ENABLEUSEREDITING: false
 ```

+We recommended applying the `drop-untrusted-auth-headers` [on the entrypoints](https://doc.traefik.io/traefik/reference/install-configuration/entrypoints/#httpmiddlewares) if possible (instead of configuring it on each service individually as shown here).

 If you want to add support for the subsonic authentication scheme in order to support all subsonic clients, you can have a look at the Traefik plugin [BasicAuth adapter for Subsonic](https://plugins.traefik.io/plugins/6521c6de39e2d7caa2181888/basic-auth-adapter-for-subsonic) which transforms subsonic authentication parameters into a BasicAuth header that Authelia can handle, and performs the error response rewriting.